Bachelor of Health Science

 - Success in graduate school: Graduates of our BHS program are well-prepared for graduate studies and enjoy high acceptance rates at top universities across the nation.

 - Students seeking admission to the BHS Program in Communication Science and Disorders must be admitted to the University and should enroll in the School of Health Professions.

-- Applications should be submitted by February 1 of the student’s sophomore year, or of the year the student intends to begin study in CSD (if later).
+- Applications should be submitted by February 1 of the student’s sophomore year, or of the year the student intends to begin study in SLHS (if later).

 - Applicants will be notified of their admission status (accepted; not accepted; or decision deferred until Spring Semester grades are available) by email by March 1.
 Applications may also be submitted between February 1 and May 1, and will be considered if all available positions have not been filled in the first round of admissions.